Pelaw Grange: Licensed racing

 In 2005 Jeff McKenna and his wife Theresa changed over to race under rules after sixty years as an independent track.
-The application to the National Greyhound Racing Club was passed and the switchover took place on Monday 22 August with the first racing on the Thursday 25th 2005.
+The application to the National Greyhound Racing Club was passed and the switchover took place on Monday 22 August with the first racing on Thursday 25 June 2005.

 The track installed Graeme Henigan as Racing Manager and there was also success from local trainers in National competitions including a National Sprint title for Clounlaheen trained by Mick Hurst.
 The track today runs every Friday, Saturday and Sunday lunchtime with the current Racing Manager being David Gray.
 The track celebrated fifty years under the McKenna's in August 2015 by hosting a Sky Sports television fixture for the first time featuring a meeting sponsored by Pin Point Recruitment.

 In 2018 the stadium signed a deal with ARC to race every Sunday evening.
 In 2021, Jaguar Macie trained by Pelaw Grange attached Graham Rankin won the Ladbrokes Puppy Derby and the Northern Puppy Derby.

 In 2024, it was announced that the stadium had changed ownership with Star Sports purchasing the site from Jeff McKenna.
 Star Sports (owned by Ben Keith) renamed the stadium Star Pelaw.

 In 2025, the stadium took delivery of Crayford's hurdles following its demise and Pelaw would become the only track in the United Kingdom to hold hurdles races.
+Holding its first Hurdle race on the 24th March 2026.